Dr. Vaddiraju’s Journey

 Creating novel inorganic-organic hybrid LEDs.

-Fall 2009 and then went on to become an Associate Professor from 2015.
+Fall 2009, and then became an Associate Professor in 2015.

-He is currently leading a group of young minds at Texas A&M University focussing on various research areas solving some of the most complex problems in Science.
+focusing on various areas and solving some of the most complex problems in Science.

 Notable Achievements